skywind3000/z.lua/README.md

 ![](images/fzf.png)

+When we use `"z -I vim"`，12 paths contains keyword "vim" has been matched and ordered by their frecent value, the higher frecent comes with the higher rank.
+Then without cd to the highest ranked path, z.lua passes all the candidates to fzf.
+And you can use fzf to select where you want to go, or ESC to quit.

+Of course, you can always give more keywords to `z` command to match your destination precisely.
+This feature provide you another way to do that.

 Usually, `z -I` can be aliased to `zf` (z + fuzzy finder) for convenience.
 If there are only one path matched, `z -I` will jump to it directly, fzf will only be invoked for multiple matches.

 `"z -I ."` or `"zf ."` can be used to use fzf select from entire database.